 Kijkwijzer does not advise on suitability

-The Kijkwijzer age recommendation does not simply mean that a television programme or film is suitable for children of that age and above.
-Kijkwijzer makes no pronouncements on this.
-For example: a serious documentary bears the recommendation All Ages, because it contains no images that could be harmful to children.
+Kijkwijzer ratings are advising parents on harmful elements that a certain production contains.
+They are not judging suitabiility or good taste.
+For example: a serious documentary could be rated All Ages, because it contains no images that could be harmful to children.
 The film may nevertheless be unsuitable for young children, for example, because the content is too complex.

-Kijkwijzer does not pass judgement on the content or quality of television programmes or films.
+Kijkwijzer does not pass judgement on the quality of television programmes, series or films.
 The preferences and standards applied by parents are too diverse to allow this.
 Kijkwijzer simply warns of possible harmful images in television programmes or films.
-Final responsibility for what their children can see rests with the parents.
+Final responsibility for what their children can or cannot see rests with the parents.

-Kijkwijzer is applied on virtually all audiovisual products on offer in The Netherlands, from television programmes and cinematic feature films to films on DVD.
+Kijkwijzer is applied on virtually all audiovisual products on offer in The Netherlands, from television programmes and cinematic feature films to films on Video on Demand and Blu-ray/ DVD.

-The Kijkwijzer pictograms can be found not only in television listings magazines, but also in cinemas, film guides, film websites, advertisements, posters and on the packaging of DVDs.
-The pictograms are also shown at the beginning of a television programme.
+Therefore, Kijkwijzer pictograms can be found not only at the beginning of a television programmes but also in cinemas, film guides, (VOD) websites, advertisements, posters and on the packaging of DVDs.

 Broadcasting times on television

-In the case of television, the Kijkwijzer ages are linked to broadcast slots.
+In the Netherlands an in the case of lineair television, the Kijkwijzer ages are linked to broadcast tiems.
 Programmes with the classification All Ages, 6 and 9 years may be broadcast at any time of the day.
 Programmes with the classification 12, 14 and 16 years may only be broadcast from 20.00 hours until 06:00 in the morning, and those with the classification 18 years may only be aired after midnight.